 Available Degrees

-You will find here the search engine of the training offer of the University of Montpellier, to use it, simply enter the keyword " idil ":
+Here you will find the search engine for the University of Montpellier's course offerings.
+To use it, simply enter the keyword "idil":

 MASTERS